Kurento/kurento/source/faq.rst

     Your application will need to create an Endpoint for each media stream flowing to (or from) the pipeline.
-As we said in the previous answer, each set of communicating partners in a channel will be in the same Media Pipeline, and each of them will use one oe more Endpoints.
+As we said in the previous answer, each set of communicating partners in a channel will be in the same Media Pipeline, and each of them will use one or more Endpoints.
 They could use more than one if they are recording or reproducing several streams.

 ...know to what client a given WebRtcEndPoint belongs or where is it coming from?